zyd14/zachdotcom/flask_app/mysite/static/blogs/post1.md

 This is a first blog post to explain the technologies used to create this website.
-The main purpose of creating this website was to explore how to use tools related to web hosting and get a better overall handle on the different components used to run a website.
+The main purpose of creating this website is to explore how to use tools related to web hosting and get a better overall handle on the different components used to run a website.
 I've been working in backend software / data engineering for a little over 4 years, and felt